appsody/website/content/docs/stacks/stack-structure.md

 ENV APPSODY_WATCH_DIR=/project/userapp
 ```

 which specifies the directory for the appsody controller to watch for changes, so that the user application can be automatically re-launched for rapid local development.
-Since re-launching may required addition steps, the variable `APPSODY_RUN_ON_CHANGE` specifies the command that will be run to re-launch the application.
+Since re-launching may require addition steps, the variable `APPSODY_RUN_ON_CHANGE` specifies the command that will be run to re-launch the application.

 The appsody controller remains running throughout rapid local development mode, and is terminated with the `appsody stop` command (or simply killing the running appsody client process).